ARTIST-Association/ARTIST/docs/generating_scenario.rst

 - A ``surface_header_name`` which is required to define the ``Struct`` used to load surface information from the STRAL file.
 - A ``facet_header_name`` used to define the ``Struct`` to load facet information from the STRAL file.
-- A ``points_on_facet_strct_name`` used to define the ``Struct`` to load the points from each facet defined in the STRAL file.
+- A ``points_on_facet_struct_name`` used to define the ``Struct`` to load the points from each facet defined in the STRAL file.
-- A ``step_size``, which is used to reduce the number of points considered from the STRAl file.
+- A ``step_size`` which is used to reduce the number of points considered from the STRAl file.
 Per default, STRAL files contain an extremely large number of points which increases compute without improving accuracy.
-Therefore we only select one in 100 points (which still results in approximately 800 points per facet) to reduce this compute.
+Therefore, we only select one in 100 points (which still results in approximately 800 points per facet) to reduce this compute.

 A surface consists of multiple facets.
-Since we are using data from STRAL to recreate the surface for our prototype we can create this list of facets by calling the ``generate_surface_config_from_stral()`` function, as shown below:
+Since we are using data from STRAL to recreate the surface for our prototype, we can create this list of facets by calling the ``generate_surface_config_from_stral()`` function as shown below:

 .. code-block::